-I had already mentioned this topic in my past post, “Instagram Instructions for Use“.
-Unfortunately, however, I noticed that many still continue to misuse the use of hashtags thinking they serve to form sentences. #exampleinthisway #or #so.
-That is why I decided to dedicate a full post to these nice words anticipated by the symbol of the gate (#).
+I had already mentioned this topic in my past post on “How Instagram works: all the tricks and best tips“.
+Unfortunately, however, I have noticed that many still continue to make mistakes in the use of Instagram hashtags, thinking they are used to form sentences. #Typeso #or #so.
+This is why I decided to dedicate an entire post to these nice words preceded by the hash symbol (#).

 What are hashtags